What essential oils should be avoided during pregnancy?

 Peppermint tea: Peppermint is one of the most commonly used herbal medicines in pregnancy.
 Studies have shown it doesn’t harm the mother or baby, although you should avoid very large amounts and avoid in the first trimester because it can promote menstruation.

-When can I use clary sage in pregnancy?
+When can I use clary sage oil during pregnancy?

 Responders cautioned that Clary sage should not be used ‘when pregnant’, in the ‘first trimester’, ‘when not in labour’ or when ‘in preterm labour’.
 There was also concern regarding use before various weeks of gestation including ’34’, ’37’, and ’38’, due to the supposed risk of stimulating labour.